igordelorenzi/irc-bot/README.md

 # FAQ

-1. How to evaluate whether the attack is being successful?
+Q: How to evaluate whether the attack is being successful?<br/>

-Ans: Run **sudo tcpdump -i en0 -v udp**
+A: Run `sudo tcpdump -i <interface> -v udp`

 # Contributing